mlflow/mlflow/docs/source/model-registry.rst

     ...
     ...

-With hundreds of models, this call can be cumbersome to peruse.
-A more appropriate call would be to search a specific model name and list its version details using `search_model_versions(...) <https://www.mlflow.org/docs/latest/python_api/mlflow.tracking.html#mlflow.tracking.MlflowClient.search_model_versions>`_ method and provide a filter string such as ``“name=’sk-learn-random-forest-reg-model’”``
+With hundreds of models, it can be cumbersome to peruse the results returned from this call.
+A more efficient approach would be to search for a specific model name and list its version details using `search_model_versions(...) <https://www.mlflow.org/docs/latest/python_api/mlflow.tracking.html#mlflow.tracking.MlflowClient.search_model_versions>`_ method and provide a filter string such as ``“name=’sk-learn-random-forest-reg-model’”``